-- When Clergy gather in worship during monthly Ministers’ training;
+- When Clergy gather in worship during Ministers’ training;

-- When Clergy and their families gather in worship during their quarterly retreats led by the Chief Governing Official;
+- When Clergy and their families gather in worship during retreats;

-- When the community gather together in worship to appoint or ordain new Clergy at a Celebration of Ministry Service;
+- When leaders gather together in worship to Appoint or Ordain new Clergy at a Celebration of Ministry Service;

-- When Clergy gather with community members to solemnize a couple in holy matrimony, in any location.
+- When Clergy gather with couples to solemnize a couple in holy matrimony, in any location.

-- In our Pastoral Care Hubs whenever clergy and the focus of their ministry come together for Pastoral Care
+- In our Home Churches whenever a leader, and the focus of their ministry, come together for Pastoral Care;

 - During visitations to nursing homes or hospital patients who request a Bible reading or Prayer, whether in a hospital chapel or in a patient’s room;

 - At ad hoc spaces rented for worship services from time to time;